Katie Melua: Ketevan (2013)

+Wonderful Life (2014)

+Melua recorded a cover of Black's "Wonderful Life" in 2014 for the BBC Radio 2's Sounds of the 80s compilation album.
+The song was produced by Luke Batt, whom she also worked with for the Ketevan album the year before.

+On 25 August 2015, the cover was released as a charity single on BMG, in aid of Great Ormond Street Hospital and Sheffield Children's Hospital.
+The release coincided with an advertisement campaign for Premier Inn featuring Melua's cover, which launched on ITV on 30 August.
+The song reached number 73 on the UK singles chart.

 In Winter (2016)

 Melua's seventh album, In Winter, was released on 14 October 2016.
 For this record, Melua went back to her native Georgia to record an album with the Gori Women's Choir, a native Georgian all-woman singing troupe.
 Melua revealed during an interview with The Guardian that her partnership with Mike Batt had come to an end after her last album, as it was a six-album deal with Batt's Dramatico records.

 In 2017, she released a cover version of "Fields of Gold", the official song for Children in Need.

 Album No. 8 (2020) & Aerial Objects (2022)

 In June 2020, Melua supported the Georgian Red Cross Society in their efforts to assist the vulnerable population in Georgia during the COVID-19 pandemic by performing a live charity concert featuring songs that were requested by her followers on her social media accounts.
 Melua released her eighth studio album, Album No. 8, on 16 October 2020.
 The lead single off the album, "A Love like That", which was produced by Leo Abrahams, received its first airplay on 30 June 2020 on BBC Radio 2.
 The video for the song features British actor Billy Howle and was directed by Charlie Lightening, who has directed videos for the likes of Paul McCartney, Jamiroquai and Liam Gallagher.
 The second single, "Airtime" premiered on 24 July 2020.
 The video for 'Airtime', which again featured actor Billy Howle and was also directed by Charlie Lightning, was shot around Herne Bay over two days and was filmed according to COVID-19 lockdown guidelines.

 In the summer of 2022, Melua revealed a new collaborative album with Grammy award-winning sound engineer Simon Goff, Aerial Objects.
 The album was released via BMG on CD and digital formats on 15 July 2022.
 Goff said of the album: "The process of making this album has been one of discovery and giving space to each other.
 The sensitivity needed for this kind of process has allowed many things to surface, from us discovering the differences in how we listen to and hear music and lyrics, to our own deeply personal life experiences.
 The record for me is a representation of us exploring the space that exists between us and discovering a common voice from within it."
 Melua also embarked on a 10 date concert tour in 2022, during which she announced her first pregnancy via Instagram.